IoanaBraslasu/Computer-Info-Program/README.md

 After that, you will precisely see the RAM memory and how much is still available.

-## The most important part of the project:
+## The most important part of the project :
 You will be able to see the battery's percentage in the last part of the code.
 With the help of the function __sec2hours__, you will also find out how many hours, minutes and seconds will take till the battery run out or if your device is charging.
 <br></br>